diogodutra/sql_easy/README.md

 db.add_row('Jobs', 'Actor/Actress')
 ```

-Using a shared table while there is another user with active connection:
+Using a shared database while there is another user executing an active connection:
 ```
 from sql_easy import SqlEasy